arsip/bestguess/README.md

 The BestGuess `--hyperfine-csv <FILE>` option is used wherever you would use `--export-csv <FILE>` with Hyperfine to get essentially the same summary statistics in CSV form.
-Two important differences:
+There are two important differences, due to the fact that performance distributions are rarely normal.
+(BestGuess will analyze the empirical distributions of total CPU time to indicate when this is the case.)
+Without a normal distribution, the mean is not a very useful measure of central tendency, and the standard deviation is not a good measure of spread.
+These fields in the Hyperfine-compatible summary statistics file are replaced:
-  1. BestGuess does not calculate arithmetic mean.
-In the summary file, the `mean` column has been replaced by `mode`.
-The median and mode values of total CPU time are each more representative than mean for skewed and heavy-tailed distributions.
+  1. In the file produced by `--hyperfine-csv`, the `mean` column has been replaced by `mode`.
+The median and mode values of total CPU time are more representative than mean for skewed and heavy-tailed distributions.
-  2. BestGuess does not calculate standard deviation because we can show that performance distributions are rarely normal.
-Instead, the file produced by `--hyperfine-csv` contains the interquartile range instead.
+  2. Instead of the standard deviation, the interquartile range is used.

 These Hyperfine options are effectively the same in BestGuess:
   * `-w`, `--warmup`